DominikNeumaier/TutoredProject/README.md

 # ... install dependencies ...
 ```

-### 2. Custom Nodes for Physical Deployment
+### 2. Custom Nodes for Training and Physical Deployment

 To enable the Reinforcement Learning agent to run on the **physical robot**, this repository contains custom extensions to the standard package.
-We developed a "Real World" environment wrapper that bridges the gap between the simulation-based code and real hardware.
+We developed a fix to ensure a smooth training process in Gazebo and a "Real World" environment wrapper that bridges the gap between the simulation-based code and real hardware.

-**Files added/modified:**
+Files added/modified:

+* **`dqn_agent_training.py`**: A modified version of the standard training agent.
+It includes critical bug fixes (handling random LiDAR shape mismatches) to ensure the training process in Gazebo does not crash.
+    * *Note:* This file is intended **only for Phase 1 (Simulation Training)**.
+Do not use this for the physical robot deployment.
-* `dqn_environment_real.py`: Handles sensor data processing (LiDAR downsampling) and reward calculation based on real-world telemetry
+* **`dqn_environment_real.py`**: Handles sensor data processing (LiDAR downsampling) and reward calculation based on real-world telemetry.
-* `dqn_stage_real.py`: Acts as a virtual referee, generating virtual goals relative to the robot's odometry since absolute world coordinates do not exist in the real room
+* **`dqn_stage_real.py`**: Acts as a virtual referee, generating virtual goals relative to the robot's odometry since absolute world coordinates do not exist in the real room.

 **Integration:**

-To use these nodes, simply replace or extend the `turtlebot3_dqn` directory in your workspace with the one provided in this repository.
+To use these nodes, simply replace or extend the nodes in `turtlebot3_dqn` directory in your workspace with the one provided in this repository.

 ```bash
 # Navigate to your workspace